Home: The Threshold

 Part 3 Thesholds Neighbourhood trails

-Working with Discovery games I have devised three distinct treasure trails relating to the local areas around each development.
+To further explore the notion of Thresholds and to encourage new residents to explore their community, a puzzle trail for each neighbourhood has also been devised in partnership with Discovery Games.
+We devised three distinct treasure trails relating to the local areas around each development.
 Distributed to the wider community and to each new resident, the trail creates a context to encourage people across their 'Threshold', to explore their neighbourhood.

 Preview the trails here